Assessment of approaches for dispersive forces employing graphone as a case study

 \section{RESULTS}

-Here we present the main results of our studies.
-First, in Sec. \ref{energy} we describe the energetical and structural issues of freestanding graphone.
-Then in Sec. \ref{graphoneSub}, we examine the energetical and structural properties of graphone on the Ni(111) surface.
+Here, we present the main results of our studies.
+First, in Sec. \ref{energy}, we describe the energetic and structural issues of freestanding graphone.
+Then in Sec. \ref{graphoneSub}, we examine the energetic and structural properties of graphone on the Ni(111) surface.
 Finally in Sec. \ref{comparison}, we compare the results in order to determine the role of the substrate.